erkanisuf/skenariolabs/README.md

 ## Issues

--react maps gl in my Chrome browser caused some console.log errors because it was in conflict with some Chrome extentions.Issue is fixed now , if you have same trouble , make sure update Chrome or remove some extentions that are not maintained.
+- react maps gl in my Chrome browser caused some console.log errors because it was in conflict with some Chrome extentions.Issue is fixed now , if you have same trouble , make sure update Chrome or remove some extentions that are not maintained.
--react mapbox is working fine in development but in production seems like it had some issues , map wasnot showing , after some searching the solution was found here: https://github.com/mapbox/mapbox-gl-js/issues/10173 , required also some eslint ignores.
+- react mapbox is working fine in development but in production seems like it had some issues , map wasnot showing , after some searching the solution was found here: https://github.com/mapbox/mapbox-gl-js/issues/10173 , required also some eslint ignores.

 ## Author